wmjordan/Codist/README.md

 6. When we edit Markdown documents, the <tt>\`</tt>, `*`, `_` and `~` are also auto-paired.
 7. For Chinese users, Chinese full width punctuations are also auto-paired.

-You can turn off this feature by unchecking the _Auto Pair Punctuation_ option in the option page.
+From version 8.1 on, while you auto-complete a C# method name or a delegate variable, Codist will try to append parentheses for method or delegate invocation, by evaluating the context.

+You can toggle the above features by changing the _Pair close punctuation_ and the _Append parentheses on completing method names_ options in the option page under the __Auto Pair Punctuation_ section.

 ## Codist in Your Language